Estimating Cross-validatory Predictive P-values with Integrated Importance Sampling for Disease Mapping Models: Numerical Comparisons with Two Real Datasets

-To compare the computational efficiency of different methods for computing predictive p-values, we also recorded execution time for the process of computing p-values.
-We considered time consumed in two parts: generating MCMC simulations of $(\btheta, \bb_i)$ and computing predictive p-values from the samples.
-As shown in Table \ref{tab:time_y}, the time spending on MCMC simulations in LOOCV method is about 56 times the time used in the other methods, because LOOCV does 56 MCMC simulations with each observation omitted alternately; whereas the other methods ran only one MCMC simulation given the full dataset. iIS requires additional time for computing p-values compared to the other three full-data based methods; this is because of the required additional computations for finding the integrated p-value and the integrated importance weight.
+To compare the computational efficiency of different methods for computing predictive p-values, we also recorded the execution time for the process of computing p-values.
+We considered time consumed in two parts: generating MCMC samples of $(\btheta, s_i)$, and computing predictive p-values from these samples.
+As shown in Table \ref{tab:time_y}, the time spent on MCMC fittings using the LOOCV method is about 56 times as large as the time used by the other methods; this is because LOOCV requires 56 MCMC fittings with each district removed, whereas the other methods need only one MCMC fitting given the full dataset. iIS requires additional time for computing p-values compared to the other three full-data based methods; this is because of the required additional computations for finding the integrated p-value and the integrated importance weight.
 The total computing time of iIS is roughly 8 times as large as that of nIS, and 1.6 times as large as that of the ghosting method.
-Although iIS requires more time than all the other methods because it requires the computation of the integrals, however, the increase is still affordable in this example and worthy for more accurate estimates of LOOCV predictive p-values may be necessary when the predictive p-values are used in practical decisions as we discuss above.
+Although iIS requires more time than these methods, the increased accuracy in the iIS predictive p-values may be necessary when the predictive p-values are used in practical decisions as we discuss above.